 1- You can also find water dispensers installed outside in parks or other public places.

-2- Water dispensers are popular because they add much-needed convenience to everyday needs.
-Everyone needs water on a daily basis, and water dispensers meet that need.
+2- Water cooler and water dispensers are popular because they add much-needed convenience to everyday needs.
+They fill the everyday need for water that everyone has.

 If easy access to water is the only requirement, then a standard installed water dispenser is probably the best option.